Newlode/jirafeau/CONTRIBUTING.md

 this document is made for newcomers in Jirafeau who are digging into the code.

+If you have further questions, then just ask for help 🤓.

 ## General principle

 Jirafeau is made in the [KISS](http://en.wikipedia.org/wiki/KISS_principle) way (Keep It Simple, Stupid).